Ganges water dispute: Farakka Barrage

-The Farakka Barrage is a dam on the Bhagirathi River located in the Indian state of West Bengal, roughly 10 km from the border with Bangladesh.
+The Farakka Barrage is a dam on the Ganga River located in the Indian state of West Bengal, roughly 10 km from the border with Bangladesh.
 India uses it to control the flow of the Ganges River.
 The dam was built to divert Ganges River water into the Hooghly River during the dry season, from January to June, to flush out the accumulating silt which in the 1950s and 1960s was a problem at Kolkata Port on the Hooghly River.
 Bangladesh has determined that its rivers were drying up because of excess drawing of water by India.
 In May 1974 a joint declaration was issued to resolve the water–sharing issue before the Farakka Barrage began operation.
 This was followed by an interim agreement in 1975 to allow India to operate the feeder canals of the Barrage for short periods.

 However, India withdrew from the process of negotiations by September 1976 as both nations grew apart after the assassination of Sheikh Mujibur Rahman, the President of Bangladesh, in August 1975 during a military coup d'état, and the related establishment of military rule in Bangladesh.
 Bangladesh protested India's unilateral action at a summit of the Non-Aligned Movement (NAM), and at the 31st session of the United Nations General Assembly.
 At the urging of other nations and the U.N., both India and Bangladesh agreed to resume dialogue, but with no results.